 The murders in Newtown, CT, Parkland, FL, Sante Fe, TX and elsewhere have reignited the contrived controversy over school shootings.
 I say contrived because, thankfully, and despite what the media and anti-liberty/gun cracktivists—I know: one-in-the-same–would have us believe, mass shootings are not increasing in frequency; their numbers remain minute.
-Even National Public Radio, an outlet not even remotely fair to gun owners, the Second Amendment, and realistic means of protecting children and teachers, discovered that statistics about the numbers of supposed schools shootings, whether from government or anti-liberty/gun banning organizations, are wildly, falsely exaggerated.
+Even National Public Radio, an outlet not even remotely fair to gun owners, the Second Amendment, and realistic means of protecting children and teachers, discovered statistics about the numbers of supposed schools shootings, whether from government or anti-liberty/gun banning organizations, are wildly, falsely exaggerated.

 “What will it take,” they angrily and emotionally demand, “for us to pass common sense gun legislation?”
-Fortunately, it will take a nation willing to disregard fact and logic, and willing to abandon their fundamental rights in exchange for ephemeral promises of safety.
+Fortunately, hopefully, it will take a nation willing to disregard fact and logic, and willing to abandon their fundamental rights in exchange for ephemeral promises of safety.
 We’re not there yet.

 On second thought, such legislation is ineffective only in that it will do nothing at all to prevent school shootings, and even less to stop the killers motivated to murder future innocents.
-Such legislation is effective only in limiting and hampering American’s right to self-defense, and in putting even more power in the hands of Federal politicians and bureaucrats protected by armed security, but desperate to deny the same protection to those they believe themselves uniquely suited to rule.
+Such legislation is effective only in limiting and hampering law-abiding American’s right to self-defense, and in putting even more power in the hands of Federal politicians and bureaucrats protected by armed security, but desperate to deny the same protection to those they believe themselves uniquely suited to rule.

 QUESTIONS, ANSWERS AND SOLUTIONS, PART 1: